brucou/2048s/README.md

 - AI proposed perfect code completions for simple mouse gestures -> real time saving

 ## AI
+- To avoid being stuck with parenthesis not closing after AI completion, when AI stops on an open bracket/parenthesis/etc. close that first so there is always good syntax, before accepting completions.
+The completion will come back, it is not lost.
+You can accept

 ## Testing
 - Use gray box testing when its value overweighs its tradeoff.
 100s of UI testing replaced by 100s of pure function testing can be such a case.
 But pick the option not by laziness but because it makes sense vs. the alternative.